iamrajendraverma/cloud/README.md

 # cloud

-Cloud is a public repo which describe the who to use multi-language and bloc library   in your flutter app
+Cloud is a public repo which describe the how to use multi-language and bloc library   in your flutter app

 ### In the Bloc counter example we are dealing with 4 things.